-The AGL Actuarial Policy sets out the roles, responsibilities, tasks and reporting requirements in respect of the Actuarial function.
-The Actuarial function performs tasks that are based on regulatory and business requirements and consist of coordination and calculation of technical reserves for accounting and regulatory purposes and other controlling and reporting figures.
-The core tasks to be performed by the Actuarial function are defined by the 'Domestic Actuarial Regime and Related Governance Requirements under Solvency II' and the 'Guidance for (Re) Insurance Undertakings on the Head of Actuarial Function Role', issued by the CBI in 2018 and 2016 respectively.
-During 2022, this included but is not limited to the following activities:
+The AGL Actuarial Policy sets out the roles, responsibilities, tasks and reporting requirements in respect of the Actuarial Function.
+The Actuarial Function performs tasks that are based on regulatory and business requirements and consist of coordination and calculation of technical reserves for accounting and regulatory purposes and other controlling and reporting figures.
+The core tasks to be performed by the Actuarial Function are defined by the 'Domestic Actuarial Regime and Related Governance Requirements under Solvency II' and the 'Guidance for (Re) Insurance Undertakings on the Head of Actuarial Function Role', issued by the CBI in 2018 and 2016 respectively.
+During the previous year, this included but is not limited to the following activities: